The 11 Best Things To Do In Rye, East Sussex

 11. Camber Sands

-If you’re looking for a sandy beach, Camber Sands is the place to go.
-Its very popular with horse riders and dog-walkers.
+If you’re looking for a sandy beach destination for a UK staycation break, Camber Sands is the place to go.
+It’s very popular with horse riders and dog-walkers.

 If you are driving, there are three main pay and display car parks:

 - Camber Central – TN31 7RH.

 - Western Car Park – TN31 7RB